-The Group operates mainly liner trade business, bulk shipping business, air cargo transportation business, logistics business, real estate business, and other business services.
+The Group operates mainly liner trade, automotive, dry bulk, energy, air cargo transportation, logistics, and other businesses.

 We determine whether we provide goods or services as principal or as an agent in identifying performance obligations.
 In the cases the promise we made to a customer, by its nature, consists of a performance obligation to provide specified goods or services by ourselves, we shall, as principal, recognize revenue at the gross amount of consideration.
 Whereas in the cases the performance obligation involves arranging other parties to provide such goods or services, we shall, as an agent, recognize revenue at the net amount of consideration.